2025 – 2026 Concert Season

 Dance Mix

-Saturday, Oct 11, 2025 – 2:00 PM @ St. Andrew UMC (Highlands Ranch)
+Saturday, Oct 11, 2025 – 2:00 PM @ St. Andrew UMC (9203 S University Blvd, Highlands Ranch, CO 80126)

 Get ready to move!
 Dance Mix offers a vibrant exploration of rhythm, from the lush textures of Kenneth Hesketh’s Danceries to the irresistible grooves of Samba Magic by Basement Jaxx.
 Don’t miss Brubaker’s arrangement of Tahiti Trot and Grainger’s iconic marches.